Spermatogonial stem cell

 A spermatogonial stem cell (SSC), also known as a type A spermatogonium, is a spermatogonium that does not differentiate into a spermatocyte, a precursor of sperm cells.
 Instead, they continue dividing into other spermatogonia or remain dormant to maintain a reserve of spermatogonia.
 Type B spermatogonia, on the other hand, differentiate into spermatocytes, which in turn undergo meiosis to eventually form mature sperm cells.

-Spermatogonial stem cells in the testis
+In the testis

 During fetal development, gonocytes develop from primordial germ cells, and following this SSCs develop from gonocytes in the testis.
 SSCs are the early precursor for spermatozoa and are responsible for the continuation of spermatogenesis in adult mammals.
 The stem cells are capable of dividing into more SSCs which is vital for maintaining the stem cell pool.
 Alternatively, they go on to differentiate into spermatocytes, spermatids, and finally spermatozoa.

 One SSC is the precursor for multiple spermatozoa and therefore SSCs are much less numerous in the testes than cells undergoing spermatogenesis.